-Reading at Shaw Primary School
+Reading at Shaw Primary Academy

 At Shaw Primary Academy, we see reading as an integral part of our school curriculum that impacts on all learning.
 We value the importance of being a confident reader and work hard to develop children’s reading skills.
 We want children to enjoy reading a wide range of different books and be able to talk about books and authors.

 In our school, children participate in reading activities every day.
 These vary from taught sessions to opportunities for reading for pleasure and information.
 During Guided Reading and Shared Reading, children are taught and given opportunities to apply reading skills which include: phonics, sight vocabulary, contextual cues, comprehension, inference and deduction.
 Teachers use a range of carefully selected resources when teaching children to read.
 Every opportunity is seized throughout the day to enable pupils to use their reading skills when accessing other areas of the curriculum.
 On a daily basis, teachers read aloud to the children and engage them, through active discussions, in order to promote an enjoyment of reading and to expose them to a range of vocabulary that may be beyond their current reading ability.
 In addition to this, we have a wide range of non-fiction texts that are used during lessons to embed and enhance learning wherever possible.